 - Any relevant religious, ethnic, racial or gender studies

 Aspiring peace and conflict graduate students should ideally be interested in the following:

 - An interdisciplinary approach

 - Conflict prevention

-Masters in Conflict Resolution and Peace Studies Program Application Requirements
+What are Masters in Conflict Resolution and Peace Studies Program Application Requirements?

-Most applicants to conflict and peace studies grad programs are required to submit an application including a personal statement, letters of recommendation, transcripts, and GRE scores; TOEFL scores if applicable.
+Many applicants to conflict and peace studies grad programs are required to submit an application including a personal statement, letters of recommendation, transcripts, and GRE scores; TOEFL scores if applicable.
 In addition, some schools have a language proficiency requirement.
-Undergraduate and graduate work in the social sciences, volunteer and study abroad experience in the field, and/or internships and past job experience can strengthen an application.
+Undergraduate and graduate work in the social sciences, volunteer and study abroad experience in the field, and/or internships and past job experience may strengthen an application.

 Conflict and Peace Studies Masters Degree Program Curriculum

 As noted above, there are a wide variety of graduate programs falling under this discipline.
 Each offers a different angle through which to approach these issues.
 However, a standard cross-section of commonly-seen core courses might include:

 - War and gender